Is 40c Good for CPU? Safe Idle & Gaming Temps Guide 2025!

 Signs of Overheating:

-If your CPU temperatures frequently exceed 85°C, it could be a sign that your cooling system isn’t adequate.
+If your CPU temperatures frequently exceed 85°C, it could be a sign that your cooling system is not adequate.
 Look out for:

 • System Crashes: Overheating can cause instability.